thoughtbot/cocaine/README.md

 end
 ```

 You don't have the command?
-You get an exception.
+You get an exception:

 ```ruby
 line = Cocaine::CommandLine.new("lolwut")